 GeneCards Summary for SNAP25 Gene

-SNAP25 (Synaptosome Associated Protein 25kDa) is a Protein Coding gene.
-Diseases associated with SNAP25 include myasthenic syndrome, congenital, 18 and presynaptic congenital myasthenic syndromes.
-Among its related pathways are Metabolism and Infectious disease.
+SNAP25 (Synaptosome Associated Protein 25) is a Protein Coding gene.
+Diseases associated with SNAP25 include Myasthenic Syndrome, Congenital, 18 and Presynaptic Congenital Myasthenic Syndromes.
+Among its related pathways are Insulin secretion and Neurotransmitter Release Cycle.
 GO annotations related to this gene include calcium-dependent protein binding and SNAP receptor activity.
 An important paralog of this gene is SNAP23.

 UniProtKB/Swiss-Prot for SNAP25 Gene